-Finally, we compare critical Taylor numbers at $\eta = 0.6$ and $0.9$ for a constant $\{\Gr, \mu\}$ to assess the impact of increasing radius ratio.
-This amounts to comparing highlighted values across Tables \ref{tbl:eta_0.6_neutral} and \ref{tbl:eta_0.9_neutral} for a pair of values of $\{ \Gr, \mu \}$.
-It is seen that the critical Taylor numbers for the thin--gap case are lower than those for the wide--gap case for $\mu \leq 0$, thus suggesting that increasing $\eta$ has a destabilizing effect in the Rayleigh-unstable counter-rotation regime.
-For $\mu = 0.2$, we see a destabilizing effect of increasing $\eta$ (evidenced by decreased $Ta_c$) for $\Gr = \{ 100, 500\}$, but a stabilizing effect of increasing $\eta$ (evidenced by increased $Ta_c$) for $\Gr = 1000$.
+Next, we compare critical Taylor numbers at $\eta = 0.6$ and $0.9$ for a constant $\mu$ to assess the impact of increasing radius ratio.
+This amounts to comparing highlighted values across columns of different $\eta$ for a fixed value of $\mu$.
+Alternatively, it is equivalent to comparing the two curves for a fixed value $\mu$ in Fig. \ref{fig:s}.
+From Fig. \ref{fig:s} \aghoredit{(a)}, it is clear that the azimuthal wavenumbers of the critical modes are in general larger in magnitude for the thin-gap case as compared to the wide-gap case.
+From Fig. \ref{fig:s} \aghoredit{(b)} it is seen that the critical Taylor numbers for the thin--gap case are lower than those for the wide--gap case for $\mu \leq 0$, thus suggesting that increasing $\eta$ has a destabilizing effect in the Rayleigh-unstable counter--rotation regime.
+For $\mu = 0.2$, a stabilizing effect of increasing $\eta$ (evidenced by increased $Ta_c$).
 The case of $\mu = 0.5$ is qualitatively different for the two radius ratios, i.e., it is in the Rayleigh-stable regime for $\eta = 0.6$, but in the Rayleigh-unstable regime for $\eta = 0.9$.
-Lastly, the co-rotation case ($\mu = 1$) at $\Gr=1000$, although lying in the Rayleigh-stable regime, is found to be unstable at $Ta \sim 6 \times 10^{3}$ at $\eta = 0.6$, while at $\eta = 0.9$ is found to be unstable at $Ta \sim 5 \times 10^{4}$, thus implying a stabilizing effect of increasing $\eta$ for the co-rotation case in the Rayleigh-stable regime.
+Lastly, the co--rotation case ($\mu = 1$) at $\Gr=1000$, although lying in the Rayleigh-stable regime, is found to be unstable at $Ta \sim 6 \times 10^{3}$ at $\eta = 0.6$, while at $\eta = 0.9$ is found to be unstable at $Ta \sim 5 \times 10^{4}$, thus implying a stabilizing effect of increasing $\eta$ for the co--rotation case in the Rayleigh-stable regime.